Series expansions for Maass forms on the full modular group from the Farey transfer operators: Power series expansions for Maass forms on the imaginary axis

 \section{Power series expansions for Maass forms on the imaginary axis}

-In \eqref{legendre-exp} and \eqref{fi-for-psi} we have given series expansions for Maass forms in terms of the Legendre functions $\PPP_{\nu}^{\mu}$.
-In particular for non-cusp forms we have explicit expressions for the coefficients $b_{n,q}$ of the series.
-We now use properties of the Legendre functions to obtain expansions in terms of rational functions.
+Equations \eqref{legendre-exp} and \eqref{fi-for-psi} provide series expansions for Maass forms in terms of the Legendre functions $\PPP_{\nu}^{\mu}$.
+Moreover, in the case of non-cusp forms we have explicit expressions for the coefficients $b_{n,q}$ of the series.
+We now use properties of the Legendre functions to obtain different expansions in terms of rational functions.